- Business and Employment

 4) Mention again how interested you are in the position, and that you look forward to hearing from them.

-And if there is anything you forgot to mention in terms of your qualifications or interests, make sure to incorporate that into the letter.
+And if there is anything you forgot to mention regarding your qualifications or interests, make sure to incorporate that into the letter.

 Saying thank you is plain old good manners, and will most definitely leave a good impression with a future employer.